Content Volume and H1 H2 Headers

 - Body text – As much content as you can!
 At least 250 words, some blog posts can be 1,000 – 1,500 words and these tend to rank higher than minimum textual content as a rule

-- A headline and sub headers – H1, H2, H3, H4, H5, and lastly H6 – There’s no hard and fast rules about the number of characters in H2’s and downwards, just fit to the page and write naturally without blatent keyword repitition
+- A headline and sub headers – H1, H2, H3 (Only for 1,000+ word articles are H4, H5, and lastly H6) – There’s no hard and fast rules about the number of characters in H2’s and downwards, just fit to the page and write naturally without blatent keyword repitition

 - Use Alt tags on images – Alt tags should have keywords first and brand name last – in order of importance